1. Simple Definition:

 - Interesting Facts: Atherosclerosis can begin in childhood and progress silently over decades.

 By understanding atherosclerosis and its causes, you can take steps to prevent or manage it through lifestyle changes like diet, exercise, and, if necessary, medicationMedicine is the field of science and practice that deals with the prevention, diagnosis, treatment, and cure of disease.
-Think of it like this: • Your body is a complex machine. • Medicine is like a toolbox, and knowledge is… Read More.
+Think of it like this: • Your body is a complex machine. • Medicine is like a toolbox, and knowledge is needed to keep it running smoothly. • Doctors, nurses, and… Read More.